grafana/tempo/docs/sources/configuration/parquet.md

 Tempo has a default columnar block format based on Apache Parquet.
 [TraceQL]({{< relref "../traceql" >}}), the query language for traces, requires Parquet.
 In a future release, Parquet will be required to use traces search.

 A columnar block format may result in improved search performance and also enables a large ecosystem of tools access to the underlying trace data.
+For example, you can use `parquet-tools` to [query Parquet data]({{< relref "../operations/parquet" >}}).

-For more information, refer to the [Parquet design document](https://github.com/mdisibio/tempo/blob/design-proposal-parquet/docs/design-proposals/2022-04%20Parquet.md) and [Issue 1480](https://github.com/grafana/tempo/issues/1480).
+For more information, refer to the [Parquet schema]({{< relref "../operations/parquet/schema" >}}) and the [Parquet design document](https://github.com/mdisibio/tempo/blob/design-proposal-parquet/docs/design-proposals/2022-04%20Parquet.md).

 If you install using the new Helm charts, then Parquet is enabled by default.